seborama/pcloud-sdk/README.md

 1. ✅ implement a Go version of the SDK.

-2. 🧑‍💻 FUSE integration (Linux / FreeBSD)
+2. 🧑‍💻 FUSE integration (Linux / FreeBSD) - move to separate repo - [pcloud-drive](https://github.com/seborama/pcloud-drive)

 3. implement a sync command.